 \item EndDo \end{enumerate} \end{alg}

-Algorithm~\ref{pracim} includes two algorithms: the implicitly restarted MSOAR algorithm with the exact shifts (IMSOAR) and RSOAR algorithm with the refined shifts (IRSOAR).
-We determine the convergence of a Ritz pair $(\theta,y(=Q_kg))$ by the relative residual norm
+Algorithm~\ref{pracim} includes two algorithms: the implicitly restarted GSOAR algorithm with the exact shifts and RGSOAR algorithm with the refined shifts, abbreviated as IGSOAR and IRGSOAR here and hereafter.
+They can be used to compute a number of largest eigenvalues in magnitude and the associated eigenvectors of QEP (\ref{05-qep}).
+We determine the convergence of a Ritz pair $(\theta,y)$ by requiring